- What do I do if I miss a lab?

 6. How should I return my chemistry key?

 You need to bring the key to Washington 236 to check out of your lab drawer.
-If you have any problems with this, contact Jenni or Shannon.
+If you have any problems with this, contact Jenni or Kevin.
 Please do not give your key to Security or the Registrar’s Office.

 7. How do I get tutoring?

 Tutoring is free for DCC students.
 Contact the Office of Academic Services .
 There you will fill out a form and then they will place you with a tutor.
 Copies of the forms are available in the lab, on the Academic Services website, or in their office (Hudson 315).
 Tutoring is also available at the Math Lab.
 In addition, some students may be eligible for tutoring from C-STEP .
-Jenni and Shannon are also able to answer questions when they have time.
+Jenni and Kevin are also able to answer questions when they have time.

 8. I've lost my lab manual.